 Level of Supervision - The fellow is supervised during the clinic sessions by the clinic preceptor(s)/attending assigned to that fellow.
 The clinic attending is also available at all times by pager for questions or management issues that may arise outside the clinic half day.
 The clinic attending evaluates the fellows in the competencies and objectives outlined above.
-In addition, the attending models appropriate behaviour for all competencies.
+In addition, the attending models appropriate behavior for all competencies.

-2. Subspecialty Clinics
+Subspecialty Clinics

-a.
+2..
 Travel Clinic

-The Travel and Tropical Medicine Clinic gives pre-travel advice and provides post-travel care for all types of travellers returning with any type of illnesses.
+The Travel and Tropical Medicine Clinic gives pre-travel advice and provides post-travel care for all types of travellers returning with any type of illness.
 The Travel and Tropical Medicine Clinic offers the infectious diseases fellow an opportunity to see a spectrum of diseases not encountered in their consultative rotations.
-The fellows attend Travel clinic approximately three half-days/year.
+The fellows attend the Travel clinic for approximately three half-days/year.